Kykal/time-formatted/README.md

 # What is this?

-Thos package brings functions that turns seconds into formatted time.
+Thos package brings functions that convert seconds into formatted time.
+Use the seconds you want to convert as argument.
 ```JS
 shortTime(int)
 ```